ucsb-seclab/dr_checker/README.md

 #### 3.2.7 Things to note:
 ##### 3.2.7.1 Value for option `-g`
-To provide value for option `-g` you need to know the name of the `-gcc` binary used to compile the kernel.
+To provide value for option `-g` you need to know the name of the `*-gcc` binary used to compile the kernel.
-An easy way to know this would be to `grep` for `gcc` in `makeout.txt` and you will see compiler commands from which you can know the '-gcc` binary name.
+An easy way to know this would be to `grep` for `gcc` in `makeout.txt` and you will see compiler commands from which you can know the `*-gcc` binary name.

-For our example above, if your `grep gcc makeout.txt`, you will see lot of lines like below:
+For our example above, if you do `grep gcc makeout.txt` for the example build, you will see lot of lines like below:
 ```
 aarch64-linux-android-gcc -Wp,-MD,fs/jbd2/.transaction.o.d  -nostdinc -isystem ...
 ```